MalekMansour/Killer-Invasion/Documentation.md

 * Icons now bring Windows to the front.
 * Updated InteractableObject Script.
 * Changed Crosshair size Script.
+* Upgraded Notes App to be more smooth.

 ### 2024-03-29:
 * Changed Notes Icon.